Rebellion Veterans Association

 [Digital Photography by Hal M. Weiner, NPPA]

 New York City ("NYC") Mayor Michael R. Bloomberg ("MRB") follows in the longtime tradition of NYC Mayor Ed Koch in the late 1970s and the entire 1980s and then Mayor Rudy Giuliani in the 1990s in being the semi-regular guest of the STONEWALL Rebellion Veterans Association ("S.V.A.") in leading the annual New York City Gay Pride Parade in Manhattan.
 Interestingly, Mayor Michael -- at Mayor Rudy's urging -- first marched with the S.V.A. in historic 2001 when he was mayoral candidate Bloomberg.
 That spectacular event virtually introduced MRB to the Gay, Lesbian, Bisexual and Transgender ("G.L.B.T.") community and hundreds of thousands more at large as parade spectators.
 S.V.A.
 Director Willson L. Henderson ("WLH") is always extra accommodating of the SVA's special guests.
 They are always guaranteed real heritage, original pride, enthusiastic applause, great publicity and fun, fun, fun besides marching with actual legends of the G.L.B.T. community!
-Congressmember Carolyn J. Maloney, five years leading the parade with the S.V.A., was also in the NYC Gay Pride Parade.
+Congresswoman Carolyn J. Maloney was also with the S.V.A. in the NYC Gay Pride Parade.
+Coincidentally, one of her Upper East Side constituents is...
+Mayor Michael!

 Countess China and Baron Baron